Table of Contents

 - A special ability that rerolls its die cannot be resolved a second time during the same action.

 Blank symbols have no effect and cannot be resolved.
-Blanks have a value of 0 that cannot be increased or decreased.
+Blanks have a value of 0.

 Resolving dice through cards